metal3-io/metal3-io.github.io/_posts/2020-07-06-IP_address_manager.md

 on Kubernetes API and fulfilling the needs of Metal3, specifically the requirements of CAPI.

-## How does it work ?
+## How does it work?

 The manager follows the same logic as the volume allocation in Kubernetes, with a claim and an object created for that claim.
-There are three type of objects defined, the `IPPool`, the `IPClaim` and the `IPAddress` objects.
+There are three types of objects defined, the `IPPool`, the `IPClaim` and the `IPAddress` objects.

 The `IPPool` objects contain the definition of the IP subnets from which the Addresses are allocated.
 It supports both IPv4 and IPv6.
-The subnets can either be defined as such or given as a start and end IP addresses with a prefix.
+The subnets can either be defined as such or given as start and end IP addresses with a prefix.
 It also supports pre-allocating IP addresses.

 The following is an example `IPPool` definition :